-Guy married his first wife was Gwendolyn "Gwen" Stevens (1896-1930) on Jan.
-31, 1923 in Casper, Wyoming.
-He was working at the time at the Salt Creek Oil Field near Casper for the Midwest Oil Company, and living in the company town of Midwest.
-He probably originally met Gwen in South Dakota, as she was born there on June 30, 1896 in the town of Lead as the daughter of Ernest Orrin Stevens (1871-1937) and Elda Kline (1874-1945).
-Guy and Gwen lived for a time in Midwest, which was basically an oil "boom town", and their first son Ken was probably born there.
-However, she returned to South Dakota for the birth of their second son William.
-Gwen died on May 20, 1930 in Lawrence County, South Dakota, due to complications from the birth of William, just nine days after he was born.
-An entry in the diary of her Aunt Ora Nenzel (neé Stevens) states that she died of "blood poisoning".
+Guy married Gwendolyn "Gwen" Stevens (1896-1930) on Jan.
+31, 1923 in Casper, Wyoming, where he was working at the time at the Salt Creek Oil Field near Casper for the Midwest Oil Company, and living in the company town of Midwest.
+It is possible that Guy originally met Gwen back in South Dakota, as she was born there on June 30, 1896 in the town of Lead, as the daughter of Ernest Orrin Stevens (1871-1937) and Elda Kline (1874-1945).
+Guy and Gwen lived for a time in Midwest, which was basically an oil "boom town", and their first son Ken was probably born either there, or in th enearby town of Casper.
+Gwen then returned to South Dakota for the birth of their second son William.
+She died there just nine days later on May 20, 1930 in the Deadwood suburb of Lead, South Dakota, due to complications from the birth.
+An entry in the diary of her Aunt Ora Nenzel (neé Stevens) states that Gwen died of "blood poisoning".
 She is buried in Mountain Lawn Cemetery in Englewood, South Dakota, probably near the grave of her son William.